Tattooed Lucy Hale Is Topless In Bed And Instagram Can’t Deal

 Bonus points for Lucy, here.
 While her April 3 update is earning her endorsement money, the ASPA mention in the caption suggests a charitable side.
 Hale is, indeed, teaming up with the American Society for the Prevention of Cruelty to Animals.
 Responses were overwhelmingly positive, alongside humorous.

-“Shoutout to the Cheerio calligraphy artist”
+“Shoutout to the Cheerio calligraphy artist.”

-Celebrities and animals seem to go hand-in-hand, these days.
+Celebrities and animals seem to go hand-in-hand these days.
 Kendall Jenner recently updated her Instagram with a photo of a horse.
-The Big Bang Theory‘s Kaley Cuoco is so into horseback riding, her Instagram is known for being more horse than human.
+The Big Bang Theory’s Kaley Cuoco is so into horseback riding, her Instagram is known for being more horse than human.
 As of April 4 though, Lucy comes with no cereal, no animals, and given her topless appearance, no clothes.